-$\rightarrow$ The Investor Relations area plays a key role in identi- $\rightarrow$ To measure the effectiveness of the Investor Relations fying and communicating financial and market risks to area, there is a follow up on inquiries received and parstakeholders.
-Through the Market Information Manual ticipation in key events: and IR Procedure, a clear framework is established on In 2024, the area had 286 meetings with investors, of who, how and when financial communication activities which 32% are foreign. should be carried out.
-This allows for disclosure in line • Digital communication channels have been strengthwith best practices, minimizing information asymmetries ened, increasing interaction with investors through and ensuring regulatory compliance.
+- → To measure the effectiveness of the Investor Relations area, there is a follow up on inquiries received and participation in key events: - In 2024, the area had 286 meetings with investors, of which 32% are foreign. - Digital communication channels have been strengthened, increasing interaction with investors through webcasts and the corporate website. - A structured calendar of presentations and events is kept, ensuring fluid and timely communication with the different stakeholders.